cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

 <p><img width="320" height="450" alt="Image" src="https://github.com/user-attachments/assets/c17c5806-288b-4a96-bb40-1c9c136a8a24" />  </p>
 Click on the new custom column, in the Transform tab, select Duration and then Days, this will transform the data to number of days.

-The data preparation is completed, Close and Load the data and saved the workbook.
+Standardise the decimal places of Avg_Order_Value and Return_Rate column to 2 and the data preparation is completed, Close and Load the data and saved the workbook.

 ## Building Dashboard with Power BI
 Load the summarized table which was created in above steps into Power BI.